operand/agency/README.md

 chat interface.

-The following is a screenshot of a conversation that showcases `DemoAgent`'s ability to intelligently interact with the other operators in the environment, including running commands on the host, or chatting with "Chatty".
+The following is a screenshot of a conversation that showcases `DemoAgent`'s ability to intelligently interact with the other agents in the environment, including running commands on the host, or chatting with "Chatty".

 Note that my messages are broadcasted in the below conversation, which explains